Black contractor braves threats in removing Richmond statues

 Since his name and company became public, Henry said he’s received death threats.
 He’s added extra cameras to both his home and office security systems, he’s gotten a concealed carry permit, taken defensive shooting classes and now carries a weapon wherever he goes.

 He said he’s also faced business repercussions.
-Some subcontractors have declining to work with him, he said, or doubled their prices.
+Some subcontractors have declined to work with him, he said, or doubled their prices.

 An ongoing inquiry by a special prosecutor into the contract was initiated after Kim Gray, a city councilwoman who formerly opposed removing the monuments and is one of Stoney’s opponents in the November election, raised concerns about the deal.